egaudrain/straight_process/README.md

       - cache_format: 'flac' (default) or 'wav'
       - straight_path, tandem_path, straightlib_path: the paths to the
         various STRAIGHT libraries.
+      - lower_f0_bound, upper_f0_bound: these are the min and max F0
+        values used during the F0 extraction process.

   [Y, FS] = STRAIGHT_PROCESS(X, FS, ...)
       Same as above but passing the signal directly instead of a file